The Buffalo Bills are now officially entering the second half of their 2024 season.

 Hampered by injuries and some inconsistent play after the first month, the Bills offense has begun to gel and hopefully their second half resembles the first.

-Here are first half grades for the Bills offense:
+Here are the first-half grades for the Bills offense:

 Quarterbacks: A-